yuanxiesa/Sci-k2021/README.md

 (2) testing two representation strategies: bag-of-words and trigram

 ## Doc2 description
-Doc2 included the 99 citation context sentences citing the willoughby-hoye protocol [1], their rhetorical category classifications, and keystone citation annotation (by YF) of the 43 sentences that recieved a positive classification.
+Doc2 included the 99 citation context sentences citing the willoughby-hoye protocol [1] (downloaded from scite.ai and manually cleaned), their rhetorical category classifications, and keystone citation annotation (by YF) of the 43 sentences that recieved a positive classification.

 Explanation of the column headings
 **SENTID**.: assigned sentence id by scite.ai